-Map Source: People Group Location from IMB.
-Other map data / geography from GMI.
-Map by Joshua Project.
+Map Source: People Group location: IMB.
+Map geography: ESRI / GMI.
+Map design: Joshua Project.

 |Online Audio NT:

 In the 17th century, the Turkmen, or Trukhmens as they were called in Russia, migrated into the Caucasus.
 Turkmen use Russian as their literary language.

-Tribal loyalties continue to have a strong influence over the people.
+Tribal loyalties continue to have a strong influence over the Turkmen, even in Azerbaijan.
 The largest descent group is the tribe, then the clan, then the family.
 Members of a tribe are bound by a strong sense of family loyalty.
 Tribal loyalty is reinforced by the fact that the Turkmen will only marry within their tribes.
 Arranged marriages are common, and families often intermarry to preserve wealth.
 Although there have been political and economic changes through the years, less changes have occurred in the areas of family life and religion.